Do Isopods Eat Each Other?

 Do Isopods Attack Healthy Individuals?

-Healthy isopods rarely attack or consume each other.
-Most cases of cannibalism involve individuals that are already dead, injured, or extremely weak.
+Healthy isopods rarely attack each other.
+In almost all cases, cannibalism only occurs when an individual is already dead, injured, or extremely weak.

-If healthy individuals appear to be attacked, it is usually a sign that conditions within the enclosure need improvement.
+If healthy isopods appear to be attacked, it is usually a sign that enclosure conditions need improvement.

 Common Causes of Cannibalism